playfulprogramming/playfulprogramming/content/blog/angular-components-control-value-accessor/index.md

 Just as we did with value writing, we want to run a `markForCheck` to allow change detection to work as expected when the value is changed from a parent

 > It's worth mentioning that unlike the other three methods, this one is entirely optional for implementing a `ControlValueAccessor`.
-This allows us to disable the component or keep it enabled, but is not required for usage with the other methods. `ngModel` and `formControl` will work without this method implemented.
+This allows us to disable the component or keep it enabled but is not required for usage with the other methods. `ngModel` and `formControl` will work without this method implemented.

 ## `registerOnChange` {#register-on-change}